Part 1 J.D. Program

 General Requirements for the Juris Doctor Degree

-- successful completion of at least 88 credit hours, including the full 1L curriculum, the 1L oral argument competition and all additional required courses;
+- successful completion of at least 88 credit hours (for students matriculating before the Fall of 2023) or 89 credit hours (for students matriculating in Fall of 2023 or thereafter), including the full 1L curriculum, the 1L oral argument competition and all additional required courses;

 - six resident academic (Fall and Spring) semesters as a full-time student;